Video Codec

 We only support video encode/decode via V4L2 framework.

-You can try to include gstreamer library in your application to control V4L2 framework.
-Please refer to the gstreamer hello-world example or simplely use gst_parse_launch to parse the gst-launch commands.
+You can try to include GStreamer library in your application to control V4L2 framework.
+Please refer to the GStreamer hello-world example or simplely use gst_parse_launch to parse the gst-launch commands.